 Then, use screws provided with the equipment rack to mount each switch in the rack.

 Figure 2.
 Mount the Switch in the rack

 Connecting Network Cable

-The Switch supports 10Mbps Ethernet or 100Mbps Fast Ethernet and it runs both in half and full duplex mode.
+The Switch supports 10Mbps Ethernet or 100Mbps Fast Ethernet and it runs both in half and full duplex mode using two pair of Category 5 cable.